Oxton Hall

 Oxton Hall is a grade II listed country house in the town of Oxton, North Yorkshire.

 The hall was built in the early 18th century.
-It is home to Humphrey Smith, the owner and chairman of Samuel Smith Old Brewery, based in nearby Tadcaster.
+It is now the home of Samuel Smith, son of Humphrey Smith, and his fiancé Kitty Grubb.
+Humphrey Smith was the owner and chairman of Samuel Smith Old Brewery, based in nearby Tadcaster.
+The hall was acquired by Humphrey's grandfather, Samuel Smith, in 1919.

 The hall is built of reddish-brown brick with the front in Tadcaster limestone, on a plinth, with a moulded cornice, a low parapet, and a hipped Welsh slate roof.
 There are two storeys and seven bays, the middle three bays projecting under a pediment.
 In the centre is a single-storey, tetrastyle Greek Doric portico, a frieze with triglyphs, a modillion cornice and a low parapet.
 The windows are sashes, those on the ground floor with aprons, and between the upper floor windows are round-headed niches.
 At the rear is a verandah.
 It has been grade II listed since 1967.